 It was the golden age of arcade games.
 Growing up as a teen in the late 80s, I was among the countless teens obsessed with arcade games.
-I spent hours at the arcade attempting to get high score on Pac Man, Miss Pac Man, Frogger and Space invaders, just a few of my favorites.
+I spent hours at the arcade attempting to get high scores on Pac-Man.
+Pac-Man is definitely one of the most famous arcade games ever.
+Other top contenders would be Frogger, Space Invaders, and Donkey Kong.
 I recall the countless quarters I put into those games.
 Now I get to bring that fun into my home thanks to Super Impulse and their pocket-sized tiny arcade games which are miniature versions of the classics we all know and love.
 And even better, the Tiny Arcade line from Super Impulse takes no quarters.
-That is most likely a good thing as you will need to save your quarters for the endless supply of coffee you are going to need playing boardwalk arcade and tiny arcade games.
+That is most likely a good thing as you will need to save your quarters for the endless supply of coffee you are going to need to play boardwalk arcade and tiny arcade games.

-The tiny arcade games are small enough they fit in the palm of your hand.
-Each game features electronic game play on high resolution, high definition LCD screens.
+The tiny arcade games are small enough that they fit in the palm of your hand.
+Each game features electronic gameplay on high-resolution, high-definition LCD screens.
 The games also include digital score screens, game sounds, multi-level play, and more!

 And the best part?
 You can take the entire arcade experience with you, wherever you go.
-For $20 they make great stocking stuffers.
+For $20 you can’t go wrong.

 Tiny Arcade Hello Kitty Pacman

-Part of the “World’s Smallest” Tiny Arcade line by Super Impulse comes Tiny Arcade Hello Kitty Pac-Man.
-Released in Sept of this year the electronic game cabinet measures at 1.75” x 1.75” x 3.5” with a screen size of 2.5”.
-It comes with three AAA batteries, a keychain and instructions.
-Tiny Arcade Hello Kitty Pac-Man features a full color, hi-resolution backlit screen with sound in addition to a functional joystick and two buttons.
+Part of the “World’s Smallest” Tiny Arcade line by Super Impulse comes with Tiny Arcade Hello Kitty Pac-Man.
+Released in Sept of this year the electronic game cabinet measures 1.75” x 1.75” x 3.5” with a screen size of 2.5”.
+It comes with three AAA batteries, a keychain, and instructions.
+Tiny Arcade Hello Kitty Pac-Man features a full-color, hi-resolution backlit screen with sound in addition to a functional joystick and two buttons.
 I will admit that the small screen is hard to see with my old eyes.
-Nonetheless the game is still lots of fun and I love that I can take it with me on the go.
+Nonetheless, the game is still lots of fun and I love that I can take it with me on the go.

 Boardwalk Arcade Whac-a-mole